TWUOnline/ldrs664/_pages/unit-2.md

 <strong>Topics</strong>

-Unit 2 focuses on 2 guiding questions:
+Unit 2 focuses on two guiding questions:

 1: What is my identity as a teacher/facilitator?
 2: What does it mean for me to be an authentic teacher/facilitator?